alocay/FuzzyJS/docs/fuzzy-js-docs.md

 ## scale(w, h)

 Simple scaling tool
-Also places the altered image data into the canvas
+Also places the altered image data into the internal canvas
+Note: This will place canvas contents into the new image.
+If no effects have been applied, then this will simply scale, otherwise the new image will contain the effects.

 ### Example:
     var newImage = fuzzy(img).scale(500, 500);